 When the subject property was constructed, there were three open porches.
 Two one-story porches, one each to the east and west, and a second-story sleeping porch in the rear (see 1927 Sanborn Fire Insurance Map, below).
 At some point, the sleeping porch was enclosed in stucco to match the house finish and a bay window was constructed at the rear.
-The applicant proposes to demolish the rear walls and construct a new addition at the rear.
-The addition will be covered in stucco to match the finish of the existing house and will include a variety of window configurations.
-On the ground floor, the applicant proposes to install three six-over-one wood sash windows and a pair of six-over-nine wood sash windows.
-The rear addition's foundation will be stone to match the historic house and the applicant proposes to install a stoop and stairs using stone to match the foundation.
-The applicant proposes to install skylights to the rear-projecting gable roof.
+The applicant proposes to modify the existing rear bay by raising its height and installing a flat roof.
+Additionally, the applicant proposes construct a new shed roof porch.
+On the second story, the applicant proposes to install three six-over-one wood sash windows and a pair of six-over-nine wood sash windows.